goodpaul6/opal/README.md

 - [ ] Add command input
 - [ ] Correctly highlight markdown TODO lists
 * [ ] Add `dw` action + motion from Vim
+- [ ] Add command for new day file
+- [ ] Add forward and backward search bindings

+## BUGS

+- [ ] Little bug in Odin compiler where it lists `-build-mode:lib` twice in help